Sim City (album)

-Sim City is a 1995 album by Japanese musician and composer Susumu Hirasawa.
-It is his fifth solo album.
+Sim City is the fifth studio album by Japanese musician and composer Susumu Hirasawa, released on August 2, 1995 via Polydor K.K.
+This is his last record with Polydor, as he would later switch record labels to Nippon Columbia.

 Overview

 In 1994, Susumu Hirasawa got the suggestion to try a Pink Floyd-like sound for his next solo album from his neighbor, Doll Magazine editor-in-chief Mikio Moriwaki.
 His original plan was to make a '90s version of The Dark Side of the Moon, which would cover similar ground to Virtual Rabbit.

 Sometime afterward, he came up with the idea of the World Inspection Tour (万国点検隊, Bankoku Tenken Tai), a role-playing game held in an overseas country for members of his official fan club Hirasawa Bypass.
 It was decided that it would happen in the Thai city of Phuket, since the airplane trip would be short and it didn't have a lot of Japanese tourism; because of that lack of Japanese reference, Hirasawa took a trial visit to see if it would be a good place for the tour, his first time in the country.

 He had no idea what to expect and had something like the Vietnam War in mind, but on that night he attended a show at the Simon Cabaret, performed by a cast consisting entirely of the country's Kathoey people, and that was formative on his impression of Thai culture.
 He befriended them through subsequent trips to the country, through which he got fascinated with their way of being, as well as the socio-technological disparities he saw in Bangkok.
 The cultural shock experienced with these trips affected Hirasawa profoundly, and he took to composing, writing and recording in the Thai capital.